FTBTeam/FTB-Echoes/README.md

 * `id` - must be unique to the Echo; match the path & filename
 * `title` - displayed in the Echo GUI, a serialized component
 * `stages` - a list of Echo stages for this echo, see below
+* `all_complete` - a message displayed at the end of the Echo GUI lore panel.
+Optional, defaults to "All Stages Complete!"

 ### Echo Stages